 a suction cup on the rear.
 If you send us a seat pan and want us to

-go and make sure that the area on the fender where the suction cup
+go.
+Make sure that the area on the fender where the suction cup

-is going, is smooth so the suction cup can suck.
+touches is smooth so the suction cup can suck.
 No holes or dents,

-curved is ok.
+cup.
 Some bikes can get a tongue on the front that can

 hook into something or maybe a couple of bolts glassed into the pan

 somewhere.
-Some seats have just velcro holding them to the bike.
+Some seats have just Velcro holding them to the bike.

 What ever you decide, now is the time.

 Start with blue tape to protect the bikes paint.
 Overlap the edge of the tape as you put it on.